MoralCode/ooosvn/extension/readme.txt

 Requirements:
 - OOo 1.1 or later, tested with 2.0.2 and 2.1
 - Subversion 1.3 or greater, latest stable version is recommended.
-- svnadmin, svnlook, zip, unzip
+- svnadmin, svnlook, zip, unzip, sed

 Installation:
 This is BETA, use with caution.
 This version is much tougher than previous